eFinder

 “State laws include bills that regulate the use of cellphones in schools and require users to verify their ages to open a social media account.”

-INSUFFICIENT EVIDENCE — No evidence in archive to verify specific state law provisions.
+No evidence found in web search, cross-references, or Wikipedia to confirm specific state law provisions.

 “A social media addiction case brought by several States and school districts against technology companies is expected to go to trial this summer in federal court in Oakland, California.”